Paschke duality and assembly maps: Introduction and statements

-The following theorem (whose proof will be completed in Section \ref{wtoiguwegwegr3gergreggrgergregwe}) now provides a comparison of the Davis--L\"uck and Baum--Connes assembly maps on the level of homotopy groups.
+The following theorem (whose proof will be completed at the end of Section \ref{wtogpwgregwegreg}) now provides a comparison of the Davis--L\"uck and Baum--Connes assembly maps on the level of homotopy groups.
 As indicated earlier, a version of this result has recently been shown also by \cite{kranz} with completely different methods.